AmanaAkterKona/scholar-stream-server/README.md

 STRIPE_SECRET=your_stripe_secret_key
 FB_SERVICE_KEY=your_firebase_service_key_in_base64
 CLIENT_URL=http://localhost:5173
-Note: FB_SERVICE_KEY-ta oboshshoi Base64 format-e hote hobe jeta code-e decode kora hoyeche.
+Note: The FB_SERVICE_KEY must be a Base64 encoded string of your Firebase Service Account JSON file for secure decoding in the server.

 🚀 How to Run Locally
-Clone the Repo:
+Clone the Repository:

 Bash

 git clone https://github.com/your-username/scholar-stream-server.git
-Install Packages:
+Install Dependencies:

 Bash

 npm install
-Start Server:
+Start the Server:

 Bash

 npm start
-(Or nodemon index.js for development)